Dapagliflozin/metformin (By mouth)

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Change in how much or how often you urinate, bloody urine, difficult or painful urination, lower back or side pain, fever, chills
+- Change in how much or how often you urinate, bloody urine, difficult or painful urination, lower back or side pain, chills

 - Increased hunger, headache, confusion, shaking, trembling, sweating